khannikkey01/Flutter_class_batch_01/ReadMe.md

 # This Repository is For the Students of Batch -- 01
-## Instructor -- Badeem Khan Qureshi
+## Instructor -- Nadeem Khan Qureshi